NeFL: Nested Model Scaling for Federated Learning with System Heterogeneous Clients: Background and Motivation

-Referring to Figure \ref{fig:graph}, the black line represents the function to approximate, while the red line represents a discretized ode solver that is a full neural network model.
-The blue color line represents the depthwise-scaled submodel.
-The model omitted to compute block $F_2(\cdot)$ at the point $\mathbf{Y}_2$ and instead, larger step size for computing $F_1(\mathbf{Y}_1,\phi_1)$ can compensate the omitted block \cite{chang2018multilevel}.
-The pink colored line that represents the widthwise-scaled submodel.
-Following the theorem that a model of less parameters are approximation of the a model of more parameters \cite{eckart1936approximation}, a widthwise scaled model with fewer parameters for each block outputs a result, but with numerical error.
+Our model scaling method, inspired by ODE solvers, is demonstrated in Figure \ref{fig:graph} and Figure \ref{fig:scaling}.
+While the black line is interpreted as the GT function to be approximated, the red line depicts the output approximated by a full neural network.
+Then, $\mathbf{Y}_3=\mathbf{Y}_0+F_0+F_1+F_2$ could be approximated by $\mathbf{Y}_3=\mathbf{Y}_0+F_0+2F_1$ omitting the $F_2$ block.
+We use this block omitting idea to our depthwise scaling.
+The blue line represents the depthwise-scaled submodel, where the model skips to compute block $F_2(\cdot)$.
+To compensate for the omitted block, a larger step size can be multiplied to $F_1(\mathbf{Y}_1,\phi_1)$ \cite{chang2018multilevel}.
+The green line represents the widthwise-scaled submodel, which has fewer parameters $\phi$ in each block (e.g., reducing the size of filters in convolutional layers).
+According to the theorem that a widthwise-scaled model with fewer parameters is an approximation of a model with more parameters \cite{eckart1936approximation}, while the output from a widthwise-scaled model exhibits larger numerical error.
+The theoretical background behind widthwise scaling, provided by the Eckart-Young-Mirsky theorem \cite{eckart1936approximation} is elaborated in Section~\ref{subsec:model_scaling}.